Automattic/jetpack/readme.md

 ## Installation from  git repo

-The `jetpack-built` branch of this repo contains an stable version with every JS and CSS file pre-built.
+The `master-stable` branch of this repo contains an stable version with every JS and CSS file pre-built.

 CD into your Plugins directory

 ```
 $ git clone git@github.com:Automattic/jetpack.git
 $ cd jetpack
-$ git checkout jetpack-built
+$ git checkout master-stable
 ```

 ## Contribute